Get Started With Coco Coir in Your Garden

 - Is Coco Coir Eco-Friendly?

-Coconut coir, also known as coco coir or coco peat, is fast becoming one of the most popular growing mediums in the UK and for a good reason, but if you’re new to using coir in your garden, check out our guide to the seven things you need to know before you start.
+Coconut coir, also known as coco coir or coco peat, is fast becoming one of the most popular growing mediums in the UK and for a good reason, but if you’re new to using coir in your garden, check out my guide to the seven things you need to know before you start.